medcomdk/MedCom-FHIR-Communication/docs/index.md

 ### Different Reliable Messaging scenarios

-This section provides a description of the different types of Reliable Messaging scenarios.
+This section provides a description of the different types of Reliable Messaging scenarios in generic terms.
+For specific handling of these scenarios for VANSEnvelope and FHIR Messages see the description in the detailed sections of the respective chapters for these subjects.

 - Scenario # 1a - Normally successful unsolicidated message or request message flow with acknowledgement request
 - Scenario # 1b - Duplicate an unchanged message with a positive acknowledgement request